tohuwabohu/puppet-roundcube/README.md

 See config/defaults.inc.php in the roundcube directory for a complete list of configuration arguments.

-##Manage password policy
+##Roundcube plugins

-Roundcube ships a nice plugin that allows the user to change his password from within Roundcube.
-In order to enable the plugin, just add it to the list of plugins and enable the configuration via
+Roundcube ships a couple of very useful plugins.
+If you're happy with the default settings, you can enable plugins by simply adding the plugin names to the `plugins` list:

 ```
 class { 'roundcube':